stacks-network/docs/_core/smart/clarityRef.md

 ### Int type

 The integer type in the Clarity language is a 16-byte signed integer, which allows it to specify the maximum amount of microstacks spendable in a single Stacks transfer.
 The special `BlockHeightInt` you can obtain with the `get-block-info` function.

+### Uint type

+The unsigned integer type (`uint`) in the Clarity language is a 16-byte unsigned integer.
+Using the unsigned type can ensure that any value underflows (negative numbers) will cause a transaction to be aborted.

+Anywhere a developer wishes to use a literal unsigned integer (for example, incrementing or decrementing an input by a constant) the integer literal should use the `u` prefix, e.g., `u123`.

 ### Bool type